Last updated: May 17, 2023

-An LLC (Limited Liability Company) is a business structure that provides the limited liability features of corporations and the tax efficiencies and operational flexibility of partnerships.
+An LLC (Limited Liability Company) structure provides the limited liability features of corporations and tax efficiencies.
 But one common query usually regards the number of DBAs (Doing Business As) an LLC can have.

 With an extensive knowledge of corporate law and practical experience working with numerous LLCs, I will explore the guidelines and limitations surrounding using DBAs for LLCs.